Community Challenges

 We have observed that families with children between the ages of 0 and 5 are less well supported in terms of their nutritional needs.
 In fact, children entering school have access to certain services, but those who are not yet in school do not have this access and yet need it to help them in their development.
 We then looked for ways to reach these families who are sometimes far away or without resources to give them access to this food bank.

-C17 - Maison Parenfants de Mascouche
+C17 - Parenfants House in Mascouche

 Renovation of the maison Parenfants in Mascouche - $250,000